ammarhakim/gkyl-doc/source/quickstart/gkExample1.rst

       evolve = false,
    },

 This concludes the App initialization section.
-The final thing to do is tell the simulation to run:
+The final thing to do in the input file is tell the simulation to run:

 .. code-block:: lua